evert/evert.github.com/_posts/2024/2024-04-20-bigint-money-2.md

 I'm a maintainer of several small open-source libraries.
 It's a fun activity.
 If the scope of the library is small enough, the maintenance burden is typically fairly low.
-It does this thing, and I occasionally just need to answer a few questions per year, and do the occasional release to bring it back up to the current 'meta' of the ecosystem.
+They're usually mostly 'done', and I occasionally just need to answer a few questions per year, and do the occasional release to bring it back up to the current 'meta' of the ecosystem.